 Van Dorn Plans to Surprise Curtis

-On March 4, Van Dorn started north from Fayetteville, Arkansas with approximately 16,000 troops, including 8,000 Texans led by McCulloch, 7,000 Missourians under Price, and approximately 1,000 American Indians, principally Cherokee, led by renowned frontiersman Brigadier General Albert Pike.
+On March 4, Van Dorn started north from the Boston Mountains with roughly 16,000 troops, including 8,000 Texans led by McCulloch, 7,000 Missourians under Price, and about 1,000 American Indians, principally Cherokee, led by renowned frontiersman Brigadier General Albert Pike.

 Curtis Deploys Along Pea Ridge

 After reuniting the Army of the Southwest, Curtis concentrated his 10,500 soldiers and established a strong defensive position on Pea Ridge, which runs in an east-west direction just north of Sugar Creek.